-The scariest haunted house of 2016 is in a 40,000-foot office park on the outskirts of Austin, Texas.
-Named House of Torment, it features virus-crazed, flesh-eating zombies, maniacal beasts and, of course, terrifying clowns.
-Last year’s winner, Haunted Overload, dropped slightly in the rankings, but still frightens so effectively, so inescapably, that people with heart conditions are warned against buying tickets.
+The scariest haunted house of 2017 is a giant walk-through attraction located in the former Georgia Antique Center in the outskirts of Atlanta.
+Named Netherworld, it features 3D special effects, aerial performers and, of course, flesh-eating clowns.
+Netherworld frightens so effectively, so inescapably, that people with heart conditions are warned against buying tickets.

 This is what a haunted house is supposed to do.
 They exist to scare people.
 The idea behind haunted houses is not new, of course— people have entertained themselves with spooky stories for centuries — but haunted houses are different because they are inseparable from the holiday that vaulted them to cultural prominence.
 The tradition could not exist without Halloween; Halloween would not be the same without it.

 The origins of the haunted house date back to 19th-century London, when a series of illusions and attractions introduced the public to new forms of gruesome entertainment.
 In 1802, Marie Tussaud scandalized British audiences with an exhibition of wax sculptures of decapitated French figures, including King Louis XVI, Marie Antoinette, Marat and Robespierre.
 Tussaud's likenesses were remarkably accurate, and with good reason — she created death masks of the French Revolution's many guillotine victims.
 When she set up a permanent London exhibition, she dubbed her grotesque collection the "Chamber of Horrors" — a name that has stuck to the wax museum to this day.